 But quitting can also be really powerful.
 Much like saying no, quitting can be a means to editing life, something we all know needs a little downsizing once in a while.

-Certainly there’s a time for quitting and a time for persevering.
+There’s a time for quitting and a time for persevering.
 Sometimes it makes sense to power through an uncomfortable or less than desirable situation.
 Despite its negative connotation, however, quitting can be a helpful and effective tool to success.
 Much is said for the importance of saying “no” at times, and in essence, quitting is exactly that.
 Quitting might not feel like an up front “no” but it’s certainly a “no, not any more.”

 I’d argue highly successful people are probably some of the best at knowing when it’s the right time to be a quitter.
 They recognize when an endeavor or relationship or project has outlived its welcome, when it’s time to try something new and head in a different direction.
 Instead of mulling away their precious time, energy and resources on a project that’s run its course, they pull back, reassess and redeploy all those resources on something new.